 Continental operates its domestic route system primarily through its hubs in the New York metropolitan area at Newark Liberty International Airport ("New York Liberty"), in Houston, Texas at George Bush Intercontinental Airport ("Houston Bush") and in Cleveland, Ohio at Hopkins International Airport ("Cleveland Hopkins").
 Each of our domestic hubs is located in a large business and population center, contributing to a large amount of "origin and destination" traffic.
 Continental's hub system allows it to transport passengers between a large number of destinations with substantially more frequent service than if each route were served directly.
 The hub system also allows Continental to add service to a new destination from a large number of cities using only one or a limited number of aircraft.
-As of December 31, 2006, Continental operated 73% of the average daily departures from New York Liberty, 85% of the average daily departures from Houston Bush and 68% of the average daily departures from Cleveland Hopkins, in each case based on scheduled commercial passenger departures and including regional flights flown for Continental under capacity purchase agreements.
+As of December 31, 2006, Continental operated 73% of the average daily departures from New York Liberty, 85% of the average daily departures from Cleveland Hopkins, in each case based on scheduled commercial passenger departures and including regional flights flown for Continental under capacity purchase agreements.